Tobacco politics: Brazil

+Canada

+Canada proposed a plan for their three biggest tobacco companies to pay out $32.5 billion to Canadian provinces, territories, and smokers.
+As of October 18 2024, this plan has not been approved yet.
+If approved, the deal would see the three firms — Imperial Tobacco Canada Ltd., JTI-Macdonald Corp. and Rothmans, Benson & Hedges — pay: $24.7 billion to the provinces and territories; $6.6 billion to individuals who experienced defined smoking-related diseases or their survivors; and $1 billion to a new national foundation for research into cancer and other smoking-related diseases.

 China

 Although China faces many tobacco-related health problems, with over 1.2 million tobacco-related deaths per year, the government has had a limited response.
 The tobacco industry provides 7 to 10 percent of tax revenue for the government, while also providing many jobs in agriculture, sales, and other businesses.
 In addition, the government considers anti-smoking measures as potentially destabilizing, given the resentment and unrest it could cause.

 The tobacco industry and some bureaucratic institutions oppose anti-smoking measures.
 In China, the tobacco industry is heavily monopolized.
 The largest firm is China National Tobacco Corporation (CNTC), which is also the world's largest tobacco firm and makes up about 32 percent of the global market.
 The CNTC is described as a “de facto industrial and business agency” as it is also run by the national regulatory agency, the State Tobacco Monopoly Administration (STMA).
 Some have criticized the STMA/CNTC for the overlap between government and business (zhengqi bu fen).

 Some regional governments also oppose tobacco control policies.
 For example, in Yunnan Province, tobacco is the largest industry, with tobacco taxes supplying one half of its local government revenue.
 Other provinces like Guizhou, Henan, and Sichuan, also rely heavily on revenue from tobacco production.

 The Chinese government has implemented some tobacco control measures.
 Through the 1980s and 1990s, the national government and local governments implemented various bans on smoking in public places.
 In 2005, the PRC ratified the Framework Convention on Tobacco Control (FCTC).
 In 2009, the government raised the tobacco consumption tax, although this did not reduce smoking, as the government required wholesale and retail prices to remain the same.
 In 2011, the National People's Congress (NPC) passed the 12th Five-Year Plan, which included a call to completely ban smoking in public places.
 However, many of these laws have been weakly enforced.